 - You need to get out of the car

-You must take short breaks to feed your baby correctly, and in the meantime, you can change your baby’s diaper as well.
-To avoid unnecessary stops, you must ensure a burp before starting your journey.
+You must take short breaks to feed your Baby correctly; in the meantime, you can change your Baby’s diaper too.
+You must ensure a burp before starting your journey to avoid unnecessary stops.

 What Should I Do If My Baby Is Choked In A Car?